 - Nearly 63% of consumers indicate they are more likely to purchase from a site if it has product ratings and reviews.

 Social proof is the reason community-driven sites thrive.
 Consumers trust what other consumers think.
 The principle can easily be applied to email marketing.

 Nuzzel’s entire app is designed around surfacing content that people within your network are sharing.
-They actually put a number next to articles that shows you how many of your friends have shared the content.
-It’s an interesting way to drive clicks since content is organized in descending order.
+They actually put a number next to articles that show you how many of your friends have shared the content.
+It’s an interesting way to drive clicks since the content is organized in descending order.

 Twitter emails you tweets that people you follow have interacted with.

 They show you the tweet, then follow it up with context by telling you exactly who shared it.
 This helps users find new people and new content to follow.

 Retention emails are the lowest-hanging fruit of the customer lifecycle.

 It’s hard to increase your lead velocity rate and optimize your conversion to bring on new customers.
 Inactive users have already gone through that process and you’ve already invested time and money in them.
 They see value in your product and were, at some point, ready to become a customer.

 Turning inactive users into active users is one of the easiest ways to generate revenue.

 As our CEO Chris Hexton wrote on the CrazyEgg blog, retention equals revenue and email is the best way to do it.